-Once you have these shapes under your fingers, move between these scales in your technical and improvisational practice routine.
+Once you have these shapes under your fingers, move between these modes in your technical and improvisational practice routine.

 Explore all 12 Dorian fingerings, but don’t feel that you have to have these Dorian shapes under your fingers at all times.

-Over time, you’ll pick favorites and they’ll work their way into your playing, while others you might not use that much.
+Over time you pick favorites and they work their way into your playing, while others you might not use that much.

 This is fine, and is part of the learning process as you work through technical items in your studies.

-You can now take these Dorian scales a step further by learning two-octave shapes on the fretboard.
+You can now take these Dorian modes a step further by learning two-octave shapes on the fretboard.

-These shapes come in handy when you’re soloing over longer chords in tunes like “So What” and “Maiden Voyage.”
+These shapes come in handy when you solo over longer chords in tunes like “So What” and “Maiden Voyage.”

 There are a number of ways that you can build two-octave Dorian scales, here are four of my favorites to get you started.

-Learn these shapes one at a time, and then combine two or more in your guitar practice routine as you expand these important scale shapes.
+Learn these shapes one at a time, and then combine two or more in your guitar practice routine as you expand these important mode shapes.

-You will now check out scale patterns over the Dorian scales that you’ve learned up to this point in the lesson.
+You now check out patterns over the Dorian modes that you’ve learned up to this point in the lesson.